coronalabs/corona-docs/markdown/guide/distribution/androidResources/index.markdown

 <a id="background"></a>

-With 64-bit compatible versions of Solar2D (2019.3492 or later), Android icons are handled in a completely different way, even for Android 7 and earlier.
+With 64-bit compatible versions of CORONA_CORE_PRODUCT (2019.3492 or later), Android icons are handled in a completely different way, even for Android 7 and earlier.

-With Android 7 and earlier, Android icons were single layer `.PNG files` that were conveniently named for simplicity and Solar2D would in the background process them into a way Android would find them.
+With Android 7 and earlier, Android icons were single layer `.PNG files` that were conveniently named for simplicity and CORONA_CORE_PRODUCT would in the background process them into a way Android would find them.
 These icons were located in the main project folder alongside `main.lua` and as long as you named them correctly and they were the right size, you didn't have to do much more.

 Android 8 and later provide a way to have launch icons more flexible.
 To give device manufacturers more flexibility, Google split the icon into two layers: a background layer and a foreground later.
 Then the OEM (Original Equipment Manufacturer) provides a mask to make the icons look unique in their system.
 One maker may provide square icons, while another rounded corners or another circular icons.
 Using a combination of background, foreground and mask, there can be different looks for different devices, as well as allowing cool animation effects like parallax when dragging icon or tapping on it.